 I say attempt because it’s almost impossible to see the actual falls.
-For some reason, there is a very tall fence that feels like a prison surrounding it.
+For some reason, there is a tall fence that feels like a prison surrounding it.
 No matter where you stand, the view is only meh.
-We actually had a good laugh at how bad of a view it was, and I got mad at websites who recommended seeing it.
-If you are in the area, check it out, but definitely don’t go out of your way to see Devi Falls.
-The second photo shown above was taken by shoving my camera through the bars.
+We had a good laugh at how bad of a view it was, and I got mad at websites who recommended seeing it.
+If you are in the area, you can check it out, but don’t go out of your way to see Devi Falls.

 Explore Gupteshwor Mahadev Cave

 Right across from Devi Falls is Gupteshwor Mahadev Cave.
-Unlike the falls, this is actually pretty cool.
+Unlike the falls, this is pretty cool.
 As you descend the large stairs, you almost feel like you are in ancient Greece.
-Once underground, you’ll duck through manmade tunnels until you can see the Devi Falls from below.
+Once underground, you’ll duck through man made tunnels until you can see the Devi Falls from below.
 This is a good place to stop on route to the World Peace Pagoda.